alexcasalboni/aws-lambda-power-tuning/README-DEPLOY.md

 ## Option 5: deploy via AWS Lambda Power Tuner UI

 You can deploy and interact with Lambda Power Tuning with an ad-hoc web interface.
-This UI will deploy everything you need to power-tune your functions and also simplify the input/output management for Step Functions via API Gateway
+This UI will deploy everything you need to power-tune your functions and also simplify the input/output management for Step Functions via API Gateway.

 Here's the open-source project and instructions to deploy it here: [mattymoomoo/aws-power-tuner-ui](https://github.com/mattymoomoo/aws-power-tuner-ui).